 Say what??!
 Trust me.
 I’m pretty sure you’ll want to spend a couple of hours playing with cinnamon sticks too after you read this.

 My Cinnamon Sticks came from Olive Nation.
 I could tell a big difference in the quality of their cinnamon sticks – so big a difference that I took a picture of them side by side.
 Olive Nation’s sticks are bigger, more fragrant, and just overall much, much nicer than others I’ve purchased from other sources.
 This doesn’t surprise me.
 Olive Nation products always rise above the rest.
 (Yet their prices are still reasonable.
-I love this.)
+I love this.
+Plus they give us all a 15% discount when we use the code: home.)

 I typically think of cinnamon sticks as something to use in the fall.
 This led me to do a little research.
 What can we do with cinnamon sticks in the summertime?